 Specialized Voice Work and Healing Your Voice

-I learned many things in the process of healing my own voice.
+I learned many things in the process of healing my own voice injury.
 Combined with my years of experience in bodywork, CranioSacral Therapy, yoga, performance and teaching, these techniques allow me to do specialized work with the voice, and earned me the title of The Voice Coach’s Voice Coach.

-This work is always one-on-one, and can be in-person or by video chat.
+This work is always one-on-one, and can be in-person or by online video conference.

 - Learn to project your voice so you can be easily heard in the back of the room (and in noisy environments) – without yelling.